 In addition, the aquarium has several thematic areas, interactive activities and a glass tunnel that will allow you to get closer to the sharks than you would have ever imagined.
 Undoubtedly, if you are a lover of the seabed, visiting this aquarium is one of the best things to see and do in London.

-Recommended if you are a lover of the underwater world, as it is the largest aquarium in England and hides more than 500 species, or if you go with children, because they will enjoy the experience while they learn.
+Recommended if you are a lover of the underwater world, as it is the largest aquarium in England and hides more than 400 species, or if you go with children, because they will enjoy the most of the experience while learning.

-How much do tickets for the London Aquarium, Sea Life Aquarium cost?
+How much do tickets to the London Aquarium, Sea Life Aquarium cost?

 On the other hand, you also have the possibility of buying the general admission plus one attraction whose approximate cost is 53 € (£45), the entrance plus two attractions which is located at an approximate price of 70 € (£60) and you will benefit from a discount of 42%, the entrance plus three attractions whose price will be from 88 € (£75) or the entrance plus four attractions that will cost from 106 € (£90).